China regulator looks to tighten grip on microblogs

 China's microbloggers showed their potency in a string of recent official scandals, particularly an online uproar in the wake of a high-speed bullet train crash in July that killed 40 people.
 Microbloggers led the charge in challenging rail officials' evasive accounts of the disaster.

-Chinese state media have demanded that Internet companies, regulators and police do more to cleanse websites of "toxic rumours."
+Chinese state media have demanded that Internet companies, regulators and police do more to cleanse websites of "toxic rumors.

 China currently heavily filters the Internet, and blocks popular foreign sites such as Facebook, YouTube and Twitter.

-The Xinhau report said people who spread "fabricated rumours," pornography, and who "pollute the Internet environment," must be investigated according to the law.
+The Xinhau report said people who spread "fabricated rumors," pornography, and who "pollute the Internet environment," must be investigated according to the law.

 The State Internet Information Office is a newly formed agency intended to strengthen government regulation of Internet content, which is also monitored by several other, sometimes rival agencies.